BaoNV1/ISTQB-app/README.md

 ## How to use it

-- Start with Chapter 1 and move through Chapters 2 and 3 using the dashboard
+- Start with Chapter 1 and move through Chapters 2–6 using the dashboard
 - Open the chapter glossary and mind map for quick concept review
 - Use the built-in chapter quizzes to test your understanding
 - Review quiz feedback and explanations to improve retention